fbpx

 Mummy Hot Dogs on a black platter served with spider-web dipping sauce on Halloween table.

-Among easy Halloween recipes, this one tops the list!
-You only need a handful of ingredients to make these Halloween pigs in a blanket, plus a trusted baking tray.
-For this recipe I used my beloved USA Pan.
+From a collection of easy Halloween appetizers, this recipe tops the list!
+You only need a handful of ingredients to make these Halloween pigs in a blanket, plus a baking tray.

 Ingredients for Halloween mummy hot dogs laid out on a wooden board.